Associate of Arts 2+2 Options

 If you haven’t focused your interest on one area of study, the AA degree provides a knowledge of liberal arts.
 A range of liberal arts elective courses across disciplines gives you a range of options in choosing transferrable courses.

-The AA degree requires a minimum of 65 semester credit hours for graduation.
+The Associate of Arts degree requires a minimum of 65 semester credit hours for graduation.

-- Pursue Knowledge: Students learn through discipline-specific and interdisciplinary discovery processes, think critically, and synthesize resulting knowledge.
+- Pursue and synthesize knowledge through discipline-specific and interdisciplinary discovery processes and critical thinking.

-- Understand Self: Students achieve self-understanding as conscious and engaged human beings in relation to others and develop a realistic understanding of life and its opportunities.
+- Achieve self-understanding in relation to others and develop a realistic understanding of life and its opportunities.

-- Integrate Socially: Students develop a defined sense of human community, take responsibility for their roles, and integrate successfully in collaborative environments.
+- Integrate socially by developing a defined sense of human community, take responsibility for your role, and work collaboratively.

-- Demonstrate Open-Mindedness: Students cultivate intellectual curiosity, flexibility in thinking, problem solving strategies, and a broad critical perspective that values diversity of thought.
+- Demonstrate open-mindedness as you cultivate intellectual curiosity, flexibility in thinking, problem solving strategies, and a broad critical perspective that values diversity of thought.

-- Be Globally Responsible: Students recognize the interdependence of global forces and local contexts, becoming culturally proficient citizens sensitive to the issues of diverse cultures.
+- Be globally responsible by recognizing the interdependence of global forces and local contexts, becoming sensitive to the concerns of diverse cultures.

-- Behave Ethically: Students form personal values based on belief in the worth and dignity of human beings, apply ethical principles in making decisions, and accept the social consequences of actions.
+- Behave ethically as you develop values based on a belief in the worth and dignity of human beings, apply ethical principles in making decisions, and accept the social consequences of actions.

-- Communicate Effectively: Students demonstrate the abilities to read and listen with understanding and express complex ideas in spoken and written forms.
+- Communicate effectively by reading and listening with understanding and expressing complex ideas in spoken and written forms.